Who’s Who?

 Dan Crozier - Rollins College: Dan Crozier's compositions have been performed in New York, Philadelphia, Baltimore, Pittsburgh, Boston, Toronto, Syracuse, at Washington's Kennedy Center, the Aspen Music Festival, the Oregon Bach Festival Composers' Symposium, and by the Bach Festival Society of Winter Park, and have been recorded by MARK Records as well as for broadcast by the Belgian Radio and Television Network.
 He has received ASCAP Special Awards awards annually since 1996, an ASCAP Foundation Young Composer's Grant, and first prize in the National Opera Association Chamber Opera Competition.
 Daniel Crozier has worked with Eliot Newsome, Jean Eichelberger Ivey, and John Harbison.
 He holds the Doctor of Musical Arts degree from the Peabody Conservatory of the Johns Hopkins University and has served on the faculty at the Peabody Preparatory, Radford University, and is currently Assistant Professor of Theory and Composition at Rollins College.

 Keith Lay - Full Sail University: By the end of High School, Keith Lay had written works for symphonic band, piano, chorus and jazz orchestra.
-By 29, he earned a Master of Music Composition.
-Presently, he is a Course Director of the Music History department at Full Sail.
-Recorded works include "Earth Caoine" with the Warsaw Philharmonic Orchestra, released last year on Richard Stoltzman's "Reflections" CD.
-In 2002, his work "On the Playground" for Violin and String Orchestra won the 6th Riverside International Composer's Competition and was given a performance in NY, Washington DC and at Lincoln Center by the Riverside Symphony in 2004.
-Lay is the recipient of a Florida Artist Fellowship, two United Arts of Central Florida Professional Development Grants, a grant from the Margaret Fairbanks Jory Copy Assistance Program.
+After earning a Master of Music Composition degree from the University of Akron he began a successful commercial composition career scoring jingles and commercials for broadcast, documentaries and short film.
+After joining the staff at Full Sail University in 1990 to teach digital production, Lay directed the Music History courses for 18 years and currently teaches in Full Sail's new Composition degree program.
+In 2004, his work "Children On the Playground" for Violin and String Orchestra was selected from over 7 years of Riverside International Competition winners for the competition's Grand Prize and a performance at Lincoln Center.
+"Earth Caoine", which was recorded by renowned clarinetist Richard Stoltzman and the Warsaw National Philharmonic Orchestra was described as "unapologetically emotional" by a Gramophone magazine review in 2005.
+Lay is the recipient of a Florida Artist Fellowship, two United Arts of Central Florida Professional Development Grants, and a grant from the Margaret Fairbanks Jory Copy Assistance Program.

-Stephen Goldman studied music composition at Interlachen Institute for the Arts, and in 1974 received a BS in Physics from the University of Florida.
+Stephen Goldman studied music composition at Interlochen Center for the Arts, and in 1974 received a BS in Physics from the University of Florida.
 Mr. Goldman has composed many pieces in both popular and classical styles.
-In 1997 he received the Composers Guild’s 1st place award for orchestral composition for Quicksilver’s Salvitude.
+In 1997 he received the Composers Guild's 1st place award for orchestral composition for Quicksilver's Salvitude.
 Mr. Goldman's compositions have been performed by the Orlando Philharmonic Orchestra, the Güyr Philharmonic Orchestra, and the Hungarian Symphony Orchestra.
-Goldman was CEO and founder of Distributed Processing Technology, a developer and manufacturer of intelligent storage controllers for the computer industry.
+Goldman was CEO and founder of Distributed Processing Technology, a developer and manufacturer of intelligent storage controllers for the computer industry and developer of the world's first caching and RAID disk controllers.
+As a member of the American National Standards Institure (ANSI) Mr. Goldman was one of the designers of the SCSI interface standard.
 In 2000, Mr. Goldman retired from DPT to pursue philanthropic interests.
-He currently serves on the boards of the Orlando Museum of Art, the Orlando Science Center, and the Orlando Philharmonic Orchestra.
-Mr. Goldman also serves on the Dean's Advisory Councils for the University of Central Florida College of Arts and Humanities and the College of Sciences.
-Mr. Goldman is a Trustee of United Arts of Central Florida.
+He has served on the boards of the Orlando Museum of Art, the Orlando Science Center, the Orlando Philharmonic Orchestra, The Marin Symphony, the Festival of Orchestras, and as a Trustee of United Arts of Central Florida.
+Mr. Goldman also serves on the Dean's Advisory Councils for the University of Central Florida College of Arts and Humanities, and the College of Sciences.
+Mr. Goldman is the creater of Why U, an internationally-renowned web-based educational resource.